Angus-W302/IoT-SoilMoisture/README.md

 ### Wiring

 1. Connect the soil moisture sensor to the ESP32 analog input pin.
-2. Connect the LED to a digital output pin on the ESP32 through appropriate resistors.
+2. Connect the LED to a digital output pin on the ESP32 through appropriate wiring and resistors.

 ### Installation